jfswitzer/AcousticMonitoringApp/README.md

 -  home-page.ts
 -  AndroidManifest.xml

-3. Copy the 'tasks' folder from 'AudioMoth9' into the 'src' directory
+3. Copy the [tasks](https://github.com/juliale02/AcousticMonitoringApp/tree/main/AudioMoth9/src) folder into your 'src' directory
 4. Navigate to the app.gradle file and change minSDK version to 21
-4. install the same plug-ins as before
+4. Install the same plug-ins as before